-Oakland County has consistently maintained a prudent and conservative approach to tax revenues by controlling the millage rate levied on the tax base.
-The county millage rate for the July 1, 2013 property tax levy remained at 4.19 mills for operations.
+During this period of declining values, Oakland County maintained a prudent and conservative approach to tax revenues by controlling the millage rate levied on the tax base.
+The county millage rate for the July 1, 2014 property tax levy remained at 4.19 mills (out of an authorized levy of 4.2240 mills) for operations, one of the lowest county tax rates in the State of Michigan.
 In fact, this rate has not changed in over a decade.

-Oakland County did not escape the negative impact from the real estate market decline experienced by our state and nation over the last several years; however there are indications that the County is moving strongly in the right direction.
-In 2013, property foreclosures were almost fifty percent less than the previous year; 2,800 foreclosures in 2013 compared to 5,100 in 2012.
+Although Oakland County severely felt the impact of the real estate market decline experienced by our state and nation over the last several years, there are indications in recent years that the County is moving strongly in the right direction.
+In 2014, property foreclosures continued to decline to approximately 1,800 foreclosures which is the lowest level since 2003.

-Although economic recovery has begun in Michigan, property values have not recovered from the real estate market collapse.
-In 2013, Oakland County property values began to stabilize resulting in a slight increase in countywide assessed value and no change in taxable value.
-A historical view of taxable value and tax levies are depicted in Figures 3 and 4.
+In 2014, Oakland County property values continued to stabilize resulting in a slight increase in countywide assessed value and subsequent increase of 1.65 percent in taxable value.
+This is the second year increase in property value following five consecutive years of decline.
+Changes in the County's taxable value and tax levies are depicted in Figures 3 and 4.